 Ingredient Notes

-- Arborio Rice – This short-grain rice is essential for risotto because of its high starch content, which creates the creamy texture.
-Avoid rinsing it, as this removes the starch.
-If you can’t find Arborio, Carnaroli or Vialone Nano rice are excellent substitutes.
+- Arborio Rice – This short-grain rice is essential for risotto because of its high starch content that creates the creamy texture.
+Don’t rinse it before cooking or you’ll wash away the starch.
+Carnaroli or Vialone Nano work as substitutes.

-- Bacon – Choose thick-cut bacon for more meaty flavor and crispy texture.
-Pancetta is a great alternative if you want an Italian twist.
+- Bacon – Use thick-cut bacon for better flavor and texture.
+Pancetta works as a substitute for a more traditional Italian flavor.

-- Mushrooms – Cremini or baby bella mushrooms provide a rich, earthy flavor, but white button mushrooms can work in a pinch.
-For an elevated dish, mix in wild mushrooms like shiitake or oyster for more depth.
+- Mushrooms – Cremini or baby bella mushrooms have the best earthy flavor.
+White button mushrooms work in a pinch, or mix in shiitake or oyster mushrooms for more depth.

-- Parmesan cheese – Use freshly grated Parmesan (Parmigiano-Reggiano if possible) for the best flavor and melting ability.
-Pre-grated cheese often contains anti-caking agents that can affect texture.
+- Parmesan cheese – Grate Parmesan fresh from a block for the best flavor and creamy texture.
+Pre-grated cheese contains anti-caking agents that affect how it melts.

-- White Wine – Select a wine you enjoy drinking, such as Sauvignon Blanc or Pinot Grigio, as its flavor will shine through in the dish.
-If avoiding alcohol, substitute with an equal amount of broth and a splash of white wine vinegar or lemon juice for acidity.
+- White Wine – Use a wine you’d actually drink, like Sauvignon Blanc or Pinot Grigio, since the flavor comes through in the dish.
+For alcohol-free, use extra broth with a splash of white wine vinegar or lemon juice for acidity.

-- Chicken Broth – Opt for a low-sodium chicken or vegetable broth so you can control the salt level in the risotto.
-If you are gluten-free, be sure to double check that the broth you purchase is gluten-free as some are not.
+- Chicken Broth – Use low-sodium broth so you can control the salt level.
+If you are gluten-free, check that your broth is gluten-free as some brands aren’t.

 For the ingredient list with measurements, full instructions, printable recipe, and additional notes, please scroll down to the recipe card.